 Bloomberg US Commercial Mortgage-Backed Securities (CMBS) Investment Grade (IG) Index – This index measures the market of Agency and non-Agency conduit and fusion CMBS deals with a minimum current deal size of $300 million.
 The index has two components: the Bloomberg US Aggregate Bond Index-eligible component, which contains bonds that are ERISA eligible under the underwriter’s exemption, and the noneligible component, which contains bonds that are not ERISA eligible.

-Bloomberg US Corporate Bond Index – This index measures the investment grade, fixed-rate taxable corporate bond market.
+Bloomberg US Corporate Index – This index measures the investment grade, fixed-rate taxable corporate bond market.
 It includes U.S. dollar-denominated securities publicly issued by U.S. and non-U.S. industrial, utility and financial issuers.

 Bloomberg US Generic Government 10-Year Index – The 10-year U.S. Treasury rate is the yield received for investing in a U.S. government-issued Treasury security that has a maturity of 10 years.
 This index is measured by over-the-counter interbank yield quotes for this government bond maturity.